Bidemibrainer/alx-pre_course/0x01-git/README.md

-i have a new idea
+UPDATED README. i have a new idea